 Spend an hour or two walking the neighbourhood, working your way to the northeast corner.
 As you reach the edge of the Quadrilatero district, you’ll eventually see the tops of the Two Towers in the distance.

-Climb your choice of tower for a view of the city
+Climb one of the Two Towers for a view of the city

 When you’re done shopping, cross Via Rizzoli to reach the Two Towers.
 During the Middle Ages, Bologna had hundreds of stone towers.